Al-Sahifa al-Sajjadiyya

-Al-Sahifa al-Sajjadiyya (ٱلصَّحِيفَة ٱلسَّجَّادِيَّة) is a book of supplications attributed to Ali al-Sajjad (c.
-659–713), the fourth imam in Shia Islam, and the great-grandson of the Islamic prophet, Muhammad.
+Al-Sahifa al-Sajjadiyya (ٱلصَّحِيفَة ٱلسَّجَّادِيَّة) is a book of supplications attributed to Ali al-Sajjad, the fourth of the Twelve Imams, and the great-grandson of the Islamic prophet Muhammad.
 The oldest prayer manual in Islam, al-Sahifa has been praised as the epitome of Islamic spirituality and the answer to many of today's spiritual questions.
-In particular, Shia tradition holds the book in great esteem, ranking it behind the Quran, the central religious text of Islam, and Nahj al-Balagha, which is attributed to the fourth Caliph and first Shia imam, Ali ibn Abi Talib.
+In particular, Shia tradition holds the book in great esteem, ranking it behind the Nahj al-Balagha.
 54 supplications form the core of al-Sahifa, which often also includes an addenda of 14 supplications and 15 whispered prayers (munajat).

 About the book

 Al-Sahifa al-Sajjadiyya (lit. 'the scripture of al-Sajjad') is a collection of supplications.
 Regarded as a seminal work in Islamic spirituality, al-Sahifa has been praised as the epitome of Islamic spiritual expression and as a source of guidance for many contemporary spiritual questions.
 The book is attributed to Ali al-Sajjad, the great-grandson of the Islamic prophet Muhammad and an imam in Shia Islam, also known by the honorific title Zayn al-Abidin (lit. 'ornament of worshippers').
 Within Shia tradition, al-Sahifa is held in great esteem, ranking immediately after the Quran—the central text of Islam—and Nahj al-balagha, attributed to Ali ibn Abi Talib, the first Shia imam and grandfather of al-Sajjad.
 The book is also known by several honorific titles, including “Sister of the Quran,” “Gospel of the Holy Household,” and “Psalms of Muhammad's Household.”
 It is additionally revered by certain Sufi orders.
 Numerous commentaries have been written on al-Sahifa.

 Supplication refers to addressing God with praise, thanksgiving, hopes, and needs.
 Muslims often recite the supplications transmitted by their religious authorities—beginning with Muhammad and, for the Shia, continuing with their imams.
 Al-Sajjad likely composed al-Sahifa with the wider Muslim community in mind.
 The work includes prayers for communal occasions such as Eid al-Fitr, as well as a supplication for parents in which al-Sajjad speaks as though his parents were still alive.

 Al-Sahifa may be viewed as a practical expression of the essential Islamic testimony of faith, the shahadah—that “there is no god but God,” meaning that God is everything and the human being is nothing without Him.
 Among its central themes are “There is no goodness but in God,” “There is no patience without God's help,” and “There is no gratitude except through God,” along with their complementary acknowledgements: “There is no evil but in me,” “There is no impatience but in my own ego,” and “There is no hate but in myself.”
 Once the worshipper admits his own shortcomings and sinfulness, he can humble himself before God and seek His generosity and forgiveness.